Republicans keep control of the Senate; Democrats claim House majority

 – – –

-Dudley Althaus in San Antonio; Robert Moore in El Paso; Torey Van Oot in Minneapolis; Sonam Vashi in Snellville, Ga.; and Philip Bump, Scott Clement, Amy Gardner, Anne Gearan, Emily Guskin, Paul Kane, Beth Reinhard, Philip Rucker, Matt Viser and John Wagner in Washington contributed to this report.
+The Washington Post’s Dudley Althaus in San Antonio; Robert Moore in El Paso, Texas; Torey Van Oot in Minneapolis; Sonam Vashi in Snellville, Ga.; and Philip Bump, Scott Clement, Amy Gardner, Emily Guskin, Paul Kane, Beth Reinhard and Elise Viebeck in Washington contributed to this report.